genomicsclass/book/pages/bioc2_parallel.md

 ```
 ##    user  system elapsed
-##   0.056   0.043  12.477
+##   0.271   0.162  10.480
 ```
 This is not a thorough way of measuring speedup but it shows reasonable enhancement.
-In the second computation, we did approximately 8 times as much computation, but the clock time elapsed increased only by a factor of (3.14).
+In the second computation, we did approximately 8 times as much computation, but the clock time elapsed increased only by a factor of (3.3).
-We did nothing by way of configuration or request, and the default behavior of BiocParallel on the Macbook Air used to compile this document is to use 2 cores.
+The default behavior of BiocParallel on the MacBook Air used to produce this document is to pick up the value of the option `mc.cores` and use this as the number of workers in a `MulticoreParam` configuration; if `options()$mc.cores` is NULL, 2 workers are specified.

-What happened?
-The `summarizeOverlaps` function will iterate over the files using `bplapply` from the BiocParallel package.
+When BiocParallel is attached, the `summarizeOverlaps` function will iterate over the files using `bplapply` from the BiocParallel package.
-That function will check the R session for specific parallelization configuration information, and if it finds none, will check for multiple cores and make arrangements to use them if present.
+That function will check the R session for specific parallelization configuration information.
+If it finds none, it will check for multiple cores and make arrangements to use them if present.
 The "check" occurs via the function `bpparam`.